A painter’s thought processes involve exploring both ideas and colors.

 One idea leads to another so the work is constantly changing.
 An idea might not get onto a canvas and painted for years and then one day resurfaces and cannot wait any longer.

 The End of the Day series of smaller painting are added to at the end of every workday to clean the palette of paint.
 Mixing the constantly changing leftover colors together makes new colors that might never have been used.
 They are done with a palette knife rather than a brush to help use all the scraps.
 The end pieces of linen and the end pieces of wood from framing also get used too.
-And they are hen get turned into money for more paint!
+And they are then turned into money for more paint!

 Though my paintings are inspired by what I see around me, my intentions are not to copy what I see but to show personal interpretation, individual vision and emotional expression.
 While I was born in the North, my Dad was born in Greensboro and my Mother was born in Raleigh.
-North Carolina has been my permanent home since 1999.
+North Carolina has been my home since 1999.